#1 A world of hero and villains

 #3 Amazing battles

-The action is a always a blast, whether it’s the friendliest of sparring matches or a battle to the death.
+The action is always a blast, whether it’s the friendliest of sparring matches or a battle to the death.
 Each superpower is so unique and fleshed out that it makes each new hero or villain interesting, with very few becoming throwaway encounters.
 There is a lot of strategy that goes into even the little fights, but it finds the right balance between being smart and keeping things exciting and active.

 #4 Lovable side-characters

-Speaking of Uraraka, My Hero Academia comes with an enormous cast of characters, with new ones constantly phasing in and out of the plot.
+My Hero Academia comes with an enormous cast of characters, with new ones constantly phasing in and out of the plot.
 No matter how brief their screentime, each relevant character has a good hook to them and Kouhei Horikoshi is just as skilled at character design as he is at writing them.

-All Might is this dying superhero desperately clinging to his depleting power because the world still needs him, honor roll student Tenya Iida distances himself from his friends and becomes consumed by a desire for vengeance against a villain, and Asui… is a frog.
+All Might is this dying superhero desperately clinging to his depleting power because the world still needs him.
+Honor roll student Tenya Iida distances himself from his friends and becomes consumed by a desire for vengeance against a villain.
+And Asui… is a frog.
 Frogs are pretty cool, ain’t they?

 Even the villains get a fair treatment and were often the most interesting characters in any arc.
-I was especially fond off Mustard, this edgy teen in a gas mask whose superpower is generating a toxic gas.
+I was especially fond off Mustard; this edgy teen in a gas mask whose superpower is generating a toxic gas.
 He is ominous and potentially quite powerful, but he’s such a whiny little shit that’s so full of himself that it completely handicaps him.
 I don’t even think his own allies liked him.